Signs and Symptoms of Dilaudid Abuse

 If you are trying to determine if a person is abusing Dilaudid, here are the signs and symptoms you should look for.
 An opiate abuser will normally be drowsy and may also be lightheaded or dizzy and may faint.
-He may have difficulty urinating.
-You may see him buying or taking laxatives and complaining about constipation.
+They may have difficulty urinating.
+You may see them buying or taking laxatives and complaining about constipation.
 Stomach pain is common, as is nausea and vomiting.

 Opiates suppress breathing, so a person high on Dilaudid may have trouble breathing.
-If he is asleep, he may be breathing slowly and very lightly or he may manifest sleep apnea.
+If they are asleep, they may be breathing slowly and very lightly, or they may manifest sleep apnea.

 How Dilaudid and other opiates kill is by slowing down the breathing so much that the person suffocates.
 If other drugs like benzodiazepines or alcohol are mixed with these opiates, death becomes even more likely.
 All these drugs suppress breathing.

 Because Dilaudid works best when it is injected, track marks on arms or legs are another sign of abuse.
 Dilaudid also creates circulatory suppression and can cause cardiac arrest.